celery/celery/docs/userguide/tasks.rst

 ============================

 All tasks inherit from the :class:`celery.task.Task` class.
-The tasks body is its :meth:`run` method.
+The task's body is its :meth:`run` method.

 The following code,